 - It helps to become an entrepreneur who works intelligently, gives advice, and combines it with old experiences and new thought processes.

-So talk about what a mentor is until the difference with.
+So these are all about what is a mentor and its purposes.
 A mentor is someone who has professional life experiences and volunteers others to develop certain skills, competencies, and life goals.
 While the activity is mentoring which is a program to improve hard skills and soft skills.
 By someone who has experience in their field with the aim to improve the quality and competence of employees.

 Training and development is a long-term investment for the company.
 Because by getting training, employees can make their best contribution to the company.